ElenaBiagi/Pseudoalignment-Finimizers/README.md

 make finimap
 ```
 ## Index construction
+Here is a example:

-First ypu should build a finimizer matrix.
+First you should build a colored finimizer matrix.
 The code takes as input a list of files.
-Here is a example:
-# Fix example

-First build a colored finiimizer matrix:
 ```
 Usage: finimizer_matrix build [OPTIONS] --input <INPUT> --output <OUTPUT> --temp-dir <TEMP_DIR> -k <K>
 ```